SijjadhKhalid/Angular-Calculator/README.md

 # Angular-Calculator

-Created a calculator using Angular, HTML, CSS JS
+Created a calculator using Angular, HTML, CSS, JS